Guide · Merit Aid by GPA · 4.0 GPA

 A 4.0 GPA clears the academic threshold at every automatic merit grid in the country.
 The test score determines whether that translates to partial tuition or a full ride.

 A 4.0 GPA paired with a top test score is the most reliable path to full-tuition automatic merit at state flagships.
-At the University of Alabama, a 4.0 with a 1540+ SAT qualifies for the Presidential Elite Scholar package, which covers full tuition plus $3,500/year for housing plus a $2,000 research or study-abroad stipend.
-At Oklahoma, a 4.0 with a 34+ ACT qualifies for the top tier at $14,500/year.
-At Auburn, the President’s Award at full tuition requires a 3.5+ GPA and a 1500+ SAT.
-At selective privates like SMU, Tulane, and Wake Forest, a 4.0 GPA positions the student for the school’s highest institutional merit tier, typically $25,000 to $35,000/year, though these are not published as automatic.
+At the University of Alabama, a 4.0 with a 1600 SAT (or 36 ACT) qualifies for the Presidential Elite Scholar package, which covers tuition value for eight semesters plus one year of housing, a $1,500/year supplemental, and a $2,000 one-time research or study-abroad stipend.
+At Oklahoma, a 4.0 with a 31+ ACT (or 1390+ SAT) qualifies for the Award of Excellence at $17,000/year.
+At Auburn, out-of-state students earn flat-dollar automatic awards up to $17,000/year (the Academic Presidential Scholarship at 3.5+ GPA / 35–36 ACT), while Auburn’s full-tuition award is reserved for Alabama residents.
+At selective privates like SMU, Tulane, and Wake Forest, a 4.0 GPA positions the student for the school’s highest institutional merit tier, typically $25,000 to $32,000/year, though the very top tiers are not published as automatic.
 The 4.0 GPA also opens competitive full-ride scholarships that require a separate application: the Stamps Scholars Program (multiple schools), the Morehead- Cain at UNC, and the Robertson at Duke/UNC.

 Full-tuition automatic merit at state flagships